developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/serialcomm/index.md

 ---
 publish: true
 title: Serial Communication
-description: This sample demonstrates the EMDK Serial Communication API to enable support for DEX in your application.
-DEX (data exchange) is a format for collecting audit and event data from vending machines.
+description: Demonstrates the EMDK Serial Communication API to enable support for DEX (data exchange) in an application.
+DEX is a format for collecting audit and event data from vending machines.
 downloads:
   - title: Sample Projects
     url: 'https://github.com/Zebra/samples-emdkforandroid-6_8/archive/master.zip'